How Huge Tree Walls Help Stop a Growing ‘Mad Max’ Hellscape

-The trees haven’t always been there though.
+The trees haven’t always been there.
 This natural windbreak was first proposed as a measure to protect the city’s 576,000 inhabitants in 2006.
 Dust storms that sweep across Iraq every year cause havoc on the streets and send thousands to hospital with breathing difficulties.
 Some even kill.
-Karbala’s wall of trees was intended both to calm the storms and to filter miniscule particles of dust from the air.
+Karbala’s wall of trees was intended both to calm the storms and to filter minuscule particles of dust from the air.

-Such green belts have become more popular as countries in arid regions of the world struggle with increasing dust storms.
+Such green belts have become more popular as countries in arid regions struggle with increasing dust storms.
 Global warming and ineffective water management have increased drought by almost a third in some areas since 2000.
 Drought, in turn, raises the chances of strong winds collecting sand and dust particles on their way towards inhabited areas.
-The Iraqi government expects the country to experience 272 days of dust annually over the next twenty years.
+The Iraqi government expects the country to experience 272 days of dust annually over the next 20 years.

 Addressing the cause of the issue—climate change—requires global effort.
 But protective windbreak structures like the one around Karbala present a possible band-aid solution.
 One such belt of trees around an urban area in Dubai was able to reduce airborne dust by up to 22 percent.